-We over estimate what we are capable of.
-Especially when there isn’t adequate information of what it is we are setting out to do.
+It is part of human nature to overestimate ourselves, especially when there isn’t adequate information about what we are setting out to do.

-There is a natural tendency to create an us versus them mentality.
-This is the result of black and white thinking without regard for accepting the grey.
-Most of us believe there are only two options available in given set of circumstances.
-It is a thought process which expects benefit at the expense of something or someone else.
-This is often prevalent in group situations.
-Self-importance becomes equal to identity, self-esteem and a sense of belonging.
+We have a natural tendency to create us versus them mentalities, resulting from black and white thinking.
+Most of us believe only two options are available in any given circumstance.
+It is a thought process that expects benefit at the expense of something or someone else; this is often prevalent in group situations.
+Self-importance becomes equal to our identity, self-esteem, and sense of belonging.
 Pride and egocentricity take precedence.

-This kind of thinking severely limits the possible outcomes of circumstances and relationships.
+This thinking severely limits the possible outcomes of circumstances and relationships.

 Learn to accept that you don’t know everything.
 Value the opinions of others.
-When ever possible, be available to help others.
+Whenever possible, be available to help and to ask for assistance.
 When you can, put other people first.
 Don’t be afraid to ask for help.

 Think of the people you know who have achieved the highest levels of success.
 Do you think they accomplished it by themselves?
-The high achievers I know have different associations which have facilitated their journey.
+The high achievers I associate with use different alliances which have facilitated their journey.

-I have talked to many people at the top of their game.
-There are many attributes which impress me.
-They are kind, compassionate, approachable, likeable, grateful and passionate human beings.
-For the most part they have struggled to be where they are today.
+I have talked to many people at the top of their game; many of their attributes impress me.
+They are kind, compassionate, approachable, likable, grateful, and passionate human beings.
 These folks know the path they took and know from experience how difficult it was and still may be.
-They are grateful and understand they haven’t got all the answers.
+They are thankful and understand they haven’t got all the answers.
 Their biggest challenge is the struggle to be where they are today.

 Remember from whence you came and how far there is still to go.

-As human beings, we are hard wired to be creative; that is our natural state.
+As human beings, we are hard-wired to be creative; it is our natural state.

-Probability is the primary factor of our decisions.
-Even as simple as driving our cars; driving can be pretty dangerous.
-Chances are pretty slim that we are going to have an accident.
+Probability is the primary factor in our decisions.
+Even as simple as driving our cars.
+Driving can be dangerous; chances are pretty slim that we will have an accident.
 Yet there it is.

 Bigger decisions require more preparation.